-The Bureau has continued to improve the capabilities of its Office of Consumer Response to receive, process, and facilitate responses to consumer complaints.
-Consumer Response has also continued to expand a robust public Consumer Complaint Database.
-The database updates nightly and as of September 30, 2015 was populated by over 465,000 complaints from consumers about financial products and services from all over the country.
+The Bureau has continued to improve and expand the capabilities of its Office of Consumer Response (Consumer Response) to receive, process, and facilitate responses to consumer complaints.
+Consumer Response has also continued to develop and update a robust public Consumer Complaint Database.
+As of September 30, 2015 the database was populated by over 465,000 complaints from consumers about financial products and services from all over the country.